Why OKRs Often Slowly Wither Away

 Do you have a roadmap that’s totally different from your OKRs?
 Congratulations.
 Your roadmaps and OKRs will now compete for attention and cannibalize each other's progress.

-Reverse engineering outcomes from features you have already decided to build is actually one of the biggest reasons companies struggle with OKRs. there often is a lot of focus on business value and money.
+Reverse engineering outcomes from features you have already decided to build is actually one of the biggest reasons companies struggle with OKRs.
+A symptom of this happening is that there often is a lot of focus on business value and money, instead of how we create the value for the customer that we can ultimately capture as money.

 They know how they’re capturing value for the business, but they have a much worse understanding of how their products are creating value for their customers.
 Features are decided to build without a clear understanding of how these features will grant progress to customers.